 How is Rake Collected in Practice?

-Unless you pay attention to it, you probably won’t even realize that you have been paying rake, especially if you are playing online.
-The various card rooms and casinos worldwide have developed quite a few ways to make players pay to enjoy their favorite poker games.
-Let’s go through some of the most common practices you can face.
+How is rake collected in poker games?Unless you pay attention to it, you probably won’t even realise that you have been paying a rake in poker games, especially if you are playing online.
+The various card rooms and casinos worldwide have developed quite a few ways to make players pay to enjoy their favourite poker games.
+Let’s go through some of the most common practices you can face on a poker site.

 Pot Rake

 The pot rake is the widest spread in the world of poker.
 As its name suggests, this rake becomes active only when a flop is reached in a specific hand.
 The amount card rooms take ranges from 2.5% to 10%, usually up to a particular maximum amount.
-If the hand is finished before the flop, the winning player takes the full pot.
+If the hand is finished before the flop, the winning player takes the full size of the pot.

 Dead Drop